Catalystchen/timeSeriesPredict/ml/README.md

 ### 0. Download the dataset
 Download `temperature.csv` from [Kaggle project](https://www.kaggle.com/selfishgene/historical-hourly-weather-data#temperature.csv);
-And put it to `./data/temperature.csv`
+and put it to `./data/temperature.csv`

 ### 1. Extract the data for one city
 ```bash